gavin-lusby/McDonaldsInventory/README.md

+Purpose: Create a comprehensive inventory software for McDonald's employees and managers to use

 # McDonaldsInventory

 # Ownership was transferred from 1lusbygav --> gavin-lusby as the original account was soon to become deprecated.
 All commits from 1lusbygav or M333r are made by Gavin L (gavin-lusby)